Aflac Insurance Review & Complaints: Accident, Life & Illness Insurance

 The third method is to file online via the Aflac SmartClaim system.
 To access this system the policyholder must log into a customer account and access the claims system from there.

 The One Day Pay is an option for filing claims and receiving a benefits payment as quickly as possible.
 Using the SmartClaim system, claims that are filed before 3 p.m E.T., Monday-Friday, will be paid as soon as the next day.
 Through this system, policyholders can fill out the claims forms, upload any supporting documents that are required, and get the claim submitted for a fast response.

 One Day Pay is not available for any claims submitted by fax or mail.
 All documents have to be sent electronically to qualify.

 One Day Pay offers two choices for receiving a benefits check.
 Customers who have signed up for direct deposit can have the funds added directly to a bank account – which makes it a true one-day system and allows the fastest access to benefits.
 You’ll need to sign up for direct deposit ahead of time to ensure that funds can be deposited without delays.

 There is also the option to receive a check in the mail, which really makes the option more than a one-day-issue, but still ensures that the check will be on its way as soon as possible.

-Most of the policies available from Aflac include the One Day Pay option.
+Most of the policies available include the One Day Pay option.
 It’s not offered for life insurance or for short-term disability, nor is it offered on dental and vision insurance plans.